cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 3. Review logfile created by previous step to ensure there were no build errors

-### 2. Download images and per-capita nightlights from Google Earth Engine
+### 2. Download daytime satellite images and per-capita nightlight values from Google Earth Engine
 1. To download daytime satellite images over all neighborhood units of analysis for the study period via a jupyter notebook:

    ./python/0_download_images_c1_5k_3yr.ipynb